ldstein/terminate-icue/README.md

 - Double click "setup.bat".
 - When asked "Do you want to allow this app to make changes to your device", click "Yes".
 - Select option 1 to run Terminate iCue at login.
+- Optionally, select 2 to terminate the iCue Plugin host.
 - Wait for setup to complete.
-- Optional: Select option 3 to disable Corsair background services to improve battery life.
+- Optional: Select option 4 to disable Corsair background services to improve battery life.
-- Select option 5 to exit.
+- Select option 6 to exit.

 Removal
 ---------------------------------------
 - Double click "setup.bat"
 - Click "Yes" when prompted "Do you want to allow this app to make changes to your device"
-- Select option 2 to stop running Terminate iCue at login.
+- Select option 3 to stop running Terminate iCue at login.
-- Optional: Select option 4 to re-enable Corsair background services.
+- Optional: Select option 5 to re-enable Corsair background services.
-- Select option 5 to exit
+- Select option 6 to exit

 FAQ
 ------------------------